cliveeee/dip-programming-prj-advanced-gui-evolve/journals/journal_LYT.md

 How did you validate your progress this week?
 > It is still in a beginning stage, we still lack of the decisive moment to really start our work.

+### DATE: 14/05/2024 - Week 15
+#### Summary
+> What work did you do this week
+* I redo the setup as I find out I did it wrongly last week.
+* Get the openai's API Key.
+* Download tesseract and tested the app to make sure the function of capturing image and convert to text works.
+* Discuss with team members related to possible function.
+* Create my second journal.

+> What work you are planning to do next week
+* We will pick the priorities of possible function, as we might not have enough time to finish all.
+* We will pick one of the team leader to deal with the PR and issues
+* Third journal.

+> Any blockers
+* Nothing so far.

+#### Issues and PRs
+> list any issues you were working on or Pull request

+#### Evidence
+Mark all that applied this week
+- [X] Attended class
+- [] Responded to PRs/Issues
+- [X] Met with the team online.
+Forum ______
+- [X] Commits to group repo

+> :warning: If you were not able to mark any of these on a particular week, please email your lecturer with the reason.

+#### Retrospective

+In what ways have your thoughts about the design changed this week and why?
+> I might change the design as I found it is not that user-friendly for blind and deaf people.
+> I will implement screen reader function to read out the code which I think this might benefit for the people who are blind

+Did you discuss these ideas with the group?
+What was the outcome?
+> Yes, we did.
+We have come out plenty of ideas, and we will choose few priorities to work with it.

+How did you validate your progress this week?
+> It is still in a beginning stage, we still lack of the decisive moment to really start our work.